Charli D'Amelio: 2022–present: Reality series and other projects

 D'Amelio starred alongside her family in the Hulu docuseries The D'Amelio Show, which premiered in September 2021.
-The series became the most-watched unscripted series among all first-season titles in the genre; its second season premiered in September 2022.
-It was renewed for a third season.
+The series was popular among other shows at the time; however, it was cancelled in June 2024 after a three-season run.
+The program won an MTV Movie & TV Award for Best Unscripted Series.
 Later that year, she starred with her sister in the Snap Original web reality competition show Charli vs. Dixie, which premiered on November 13, 2021.
 The series follows the sisters compete against each other in various challenges and tasks, in order to win a cash prize of US$50,000 that goes to a charity of the winner's choice.
 D'Amelio participated for UNICEF.
 Charli vs. Dixie was renewed for a second season, which premiered in November 2022.